rafalnowak/simplega/README.md

 SimpleGA - basic genetic algorithm for Scala
 ============================================

-SimpleGA is simple in use genetic algorithm library.
+SimpleGA is simple in use genetic algorithm library for Scala.
 It provides predefined population model and allows to define new populations for all users needs.

+The library comes with two predefined population types:

+* binary population
+* permutation population

+For both of them are defined basic genetic operators for selection, crossover and mutation.
+With their generic interface it is very easy to add new custom operator functions.